Miga, Quatchi, Sumi and Mukmuk: Development

 The emblem of 2010 Winter Olympics, "Ilanaaq the Inukshuk", was picked through an open contest.
-However, it met criticism from some aboriginal groups over its design.
-So the mascot artist was selected through a competition.
+However, it met criticism from some aboriginal groups over its design, so the mascot artist was selected through a competition.

-Through the process where 177 professionals around the world were submitted their ideas, five were made final.
+Through a process where 177 professionals around the world submitted their ideas, five were made final.
 In December 2006, VANOC eventually selected concepts from Meomi Design.
-Formed in 2002, Meomi is a group of Vicki Wong, a Vancouver-born Canadian of Chinese descent who worked in graphic and web design, and Michael Murphy, born in Milford, Michigan, who worked in design and motion graphics.
-Writing for Sports Illustrated, experts Michael Erdmann and John Ryan, while making comments on the mascots of the Olympic Games held in Canada, pointed out that Meomi's character drawing styles "are more closely related to Urban Vinyl [...]".
+Formed in 2002, Meomi is a group comprising Vicki Wong, a Vancouver-born Canadian of Chinese descent who worked in graphic and web design, and Michael Murphy, born in Milford, Michigan, who worked in design and motion graphics.
+Writing for Sports Illustrated, experts Michael Erdmann and John Ryan, while making comments on the mascots of the Olympic Games held in Canada, pointed out that the Meomi character drawing styles "are more closely related to Urban Vinyl [...]".

 After the selection, Meomi provided more than 20 different concepts to VANOC, and three concepts were selected.
-The conception of the mascots were based on the local wildlife, as well as First Nations legends, mythologies and legendary creatures.
+The conception of the mascots was based on the local wildlife, as well as First Nations legends, mythologies and legendary creatures.
 During the design process, an early name for Quatchi was dismissed when the undisclosed word was found to have a rude connotation in another language.
-An animated video by Buck, a design studio based in New York and Los Angeles, with music provided by Kid Koala was screened on the first public presentation of the mascots.
-Details about mascots were kept secret until November 27, 2007 when they were unveiled to the public.
+An animated video by Buck, a design studio based in New York and Los Angeles, with music provided by Kid Koala, was screened at the first public presentation of the mascots.
+Details about the mascots were kept secret until November 27, 2007, when they were unveiled to the public.

 Mascots

-The first public presentation of the mascots took place before 800 schoolchildren at the Bell Centre For Performing Arts in Surrey, British Columbia.
-This represents the first time that the Olympic and Paralympic mascots were introduced at the same time.

-Miga and Quatchi are mascots for the 2010 Winter Olympics, while Sumi is the mascot for the 2010 Winter Paralympics.
-Aside of three mascots, Mukmuk is their designated "sidekick".
-Thus, there are two Olympic mascots and one Paralympic mascot as well as one "sidekick".
+The first public presentation of the mascots took place before 800 schoolchildren at the Bell Centre for Performing Arts in Surrey, British Columbia.
+This represented the first time (since 1992) that the Olympic and Paralympic mascots were introduced at the same time.
+Miga and Quatchi were mascots for the 2010 Winter Olympics, while Sumi was the mascot for the 2010 Winter Paralympics.
+Mukmuk was their designated "sidekick".
 They made a cameo appearance in Mario & Sonic at the Olympic Winter Games.

 Reception

 Popularity

-Mukmuk, although a designated "sidekick", was a run-away success, "capturing the hearts of Games-goers everywhere"; including an impromptu "protest" at the Vancouver Art Gallery to make him a full-fledged mascot, and making "Top 5" for the Olympic games in the Vancouver edition of 24 Hours.
+Mukmuk, although a designated "sidekick", was a run-away success, "capturing the hearts of Games-goers everywhere", including an impromptu "protest" at the Vancouver Art Gallery to make him a full-fledged mascot and making the "Top 5" for the Olympic games in the Vancouver edition of 24 Hours.